codingforeveryone/READMEs/contribution-workflow.md

 1. Switch to your branch via the drop-down menu on the top left.
 2. Click on "New pull request"
-3. Name & assign your pull request
+3. Name and assign your pull request
 4. Click on "Create pull request"

-This is quite straight-forward.
+This is quite straightforward.
 You can see the steps in more detail on [Github help](https://help.github.com/articles/creating-a-pull-request/).

-Note: If you find you have additional commits to push on the same file after completing the above steps, you may replicate part of the steps above and push additional commits to the existing pull request.
+Note: If you find you have additional commits to push to the same file after completing the above steps, you may replicate part of the steps above and push additional commits to the existing pull request.
 To do so, start by setting the default upstream branch as before, then simply follow Step 2 again to stage, commit, and push the ADDITIONAL changes.
 If done correctly, the additional commits should be visible within your existing pull request.

 #### Assign the pull request

 If possible, always assign your pull request to a specific person.
 That makes sure someone gets notified to look at it.
 The assigned person should either be the original creator of the README file or someone who recently contributed a lot.
 To check who you should assign your request to, go back to the original file in the repository.
 To the right side, under "Contributors" you will find the "Blame" button.
-This reveals the change list, sorted by date in descending order, with corresponding usernames.
+This reveals the change list, sorted by date in descending order and with corresponding usernames.

-To assign your pull request to an individual, go back to the page for your specific pull request and on the right side of the page you will see "Assignee" next to a grey gear.
+To assign your pull request to an individual, go back to the page for your specific pull request and on the right side of the page you will see "Assignee" next to a grey gear symbol.
 Click the gear, and search for the user from the previous step.

 For completely new README files you created, you don't have to assign anyone.
 Instead just post the link in the [README Gitter channel](https://gitter.im/codingforeveryone/READMEs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).
 Then anyone available can check and merge your new README.